 A: The bandwidth threshold is 2TB (measured as 2,000GB) per month.

 A: Many factors impact bandwidth usage, including playing a video, loading the player and thumbnail image, downloading a video, video traffic, and live streaming an event.
 The primary driver however is how many people watch a video or a live stream, and what quality they watch it at.

 Vimeo gives creators and viewers lots of options for the quality of playback, because we want your viewers to be able to watch your videos in the optimal conditions for their viewing environment.
 If the viewer does not select the playback quality, we use what we call adaptive streaming to intelligently choose the highest quality possible based on the viewer's network connection, graphics processing ability, and player size.
-You can check out this article to read about playback quality.
+You can check out Troubleshoot playback quality and buffering issues to read about playback quality.

 Our support team can help you run calculations on your expected bandwidth, for both live and on-demand video.

 Q: How can I track bandwidth at Vimeo?

 A: Account owners can always access and track their bandwidth usage on a report located in their Vimeo account in analytics(you must be logged into Vimeo; this report is available to paid users).

 Q: Which of my videos consume the most bandwidth?

 A: This information will be soon available in your video analytics dashboard in your account.
 In the meantime, our team can provide you with information about how much bandwidth each video consumed.